 Camphor works primarily as a counterirritant.
 When applied to intact skin, it activates TRP (transient receptor potential) channels, the same sensory receptors that respond to temperature and pain signals.

 This creates a competing skin-level sensation, either cooling or warming depending on application pressure, that reduces the perceived intensity of underlying aches and itching.

-The discomfort does not disappear; it is partially masked by a stronger surface signal.
+The discomfort does not disappear.
+It is partially masked by a stronger surface signal.
 That mechanism is important to understand because it sets a realistic ceiling on what camphor can do.
-It is not an anti-inflammatory in the clinical sense when applied topically, and it does not repair tissue or eliminate a source of pain.
+Topical camphor is not a clinical anti-inflammatory, and it does not repair tissue or eliminate a source of pain.

-Trainer Note: In my experience working with clients post-injury, counterirritants like camphor work best as part of a structured recovery plan, not as a substitute for one.
-If a balm provides enough relief to allow gentle movement, that is its best use.
-It is the movement that aids recovery, not the balm itself.
+| Trainer Note: In my experience working with clients post-injury, counterirritants like camphor work best as part of a structured recovery plan, not as a substitute for one.
+If a balm provides enough relief to allow gentle movement between sessions, that is its best use.
+It is the movement that aids recovery, not the balm itself. |

 Main Camphor Benefits and Uses

 Camphor is used for short-term relief from cough, congestion, mild pain, itching, irritation, and muscle stiffness.
 Each benefit depends on correct external use, proper dilution, and safety precautions.
+Here are the six areas where camphor is most commonly applied, ranked by strength of evidence.

 1. Cough and Chest Congestion Relief